local-gh0st/ManoMonitor/README.md

 For better location accuracy, run ManoMonitor on multiple devices around your space.
 Each one needs its location configured, and they'll work together to triangulate device positions.
 I have not tested this function fully yet so :shrug:
+Also need to share the db across your monitors so working out the kinks on this as well unless you come up with your own solution for them to play nicely together.

 ## License